 Unmanned aircraft systems (UAS), commonly referred to as “drones,” may be used for a variety of purposes, including Public Uses, Civil Uses (such as research and instruction), and recreation.
 Using a UAS requires familiarity with various regulations, an understanding of the public’s privacy and safety concerns, and knowledge of how to operate a UAS.

 This page contains basic resources for drone pilots and enthusiasts at VCU.
 Drones must be operated safely; in compliance with the applicable federal, state, and local regulations; and in compliance with VCU’s University Related Use of Unmanned Aircraft Systems (UAS) Policy.

-Individuals seeking to operate a UAS must submit a completed form to the UAS Use Committee.
+- If faculty, staff or students of VCU need to use UAS on property owned or leased by VCU, then they must submit a completed form to the UAS Use Committee.
 The request will be reviewed and a determination made within 10 days.